Gowy Meadows - Andrew Walmsley

 An extensive area of lowland grazing marsh covering a total area 165.8ha

 Lying in the rumbling shadow of Stanlow refinery, Gowy Meadows is one of the Trust’s newer reserves and is at the heart of our Living Landscape.

 Covering over 400 acres (165ha) the Gowy is often where you’ll see grazing animals working hard to create ideal conditions for wading birds such as lapwing and farmland songster the skylark.
 Almost 130 bird species have been recorded at Gowy Meadows, including great white egret, marsh harrier, rough legged buzzard and glossy ibis.

-Wheatear can often appear in the fields on migration, and there's always the chance of a special spring visitor like a ring ouzel.
-Summer breeders include reed and sedge warblers, with their stcratchy calls rising from the ditches, and cuckoos can occasionally be heard too.
+Wheatear appear in the fields during spring migration and there's always the chance of a special spring visitor like a ring ouzel.
+Summer breeders may include reed and sedge warblers, with their scratchy calls rising from the ditches along with whitethroat in the hedgerows.
 When winter conditions are right, the fields can play host to wigeon and our smallest duck, the teal.
 Gadwall are a becoming a regular sight on the ponds with jack snipe a rare but welcome visitor in some years along with green sandpipers.

 Although seldom seen, our infra-red cameras have also recorded otters along the River Gowy, and field signs such as spraints are sometimes recorded by our staff on the reserve.
 Water voles are known to use the extensive ditch system on the reserve and latrines and feeding remains can be found dotted along the ditch banks and some of the more open pond edges.